How Much Do I Need to Retire?

 At its core, retirement planning is based on assumptions.
 You have to take a guess at how long you'll live, what kind of long-term returns the stock market will produce, what your "necessary" expenses like medical bills or long-term care will be, and what lifestyle you hope to afford.
 Those are all incredibly hard to predict.

 You'll also have to make a guess about what age you'll stop working.
 Many young people write off the importance of retirement savings by simply stating "I love my job, so I'll work until I'm 70."

-But not all retirements are voluntary.
-Many young people underestimate the impact their health might have on their ability to work.
-And many healthy 60-year-olds find themselves laid off in during times that the economy turns sour.
+Not all retirements are voluntary.
+Many young people underestimate the impact their health might have on their ability to work, and many healthy 60-year-olds find themselves laid off in during times that the economy turns sour.
 Seniors struggle to find an employer who's willing to hire and train them.

 A Rough Estimate

 Here's a quick guide to estimating how much you'll need when you retire: